Menorah in flames (Thessaloniki)

 Menorah in flames is a sculpture created in 1997 by Nandor Glid as a Holocaust memorial commemorating deportation of the Thessaloniki Jews.

 The sculpture, initially built in a suburban area has been installed since 2006 on Eleftherias Square where a major roundup of 9,000 Jewish men took place in 1942.

 It was the first Holocaust memorial to be built on a public space in Greece and its installation marks a change of attitude of Greek officials towards the remembrance of the Holocaust.
 The monument is regularly vandalized.

+Description

+The base of the sculpture is built out of grey marble.
+The sculpture consists of a menorah created out of human bodies and flames.
+There are two plaques; one in Greek and English, and one in Greek, Hebrew, and English.

+Inscription of the first plaque (in English):